 Membership interest of LLC owners can be transferred from person to person.
 The exact process of transfer will depend on the operating agreement of the LLC, but typically the other members must consent before a member sells his interest.
 This enables LLCs to have perpetual existence and survive the death of a shareholder.

 If you need help with the issuance of LLC ownership, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.